Post-perihelion Coma Composition of the Interstellar Comet 3I/ATLAS from Optical Spectroscopy: Introduction

 Interstellar objects （ISOs) are small bodies that formed in the protoplanetary disks of other stars and were later ejected into interstellar space \citep{Jewitt:2023,Fitzsimmons:2024}.
 Their rare visits to the solar system provide a unique opportunity to sample the physical and chemical properties of distant planetary systems.
 Comparing these objects with solar system comets places our own system in a broader context and highlights the key factors that govern planet formation across diverse environments.

-The first known ISO, 1I/`Oumuamua, was discovered in 2017 \citep{2017CBET.4450....1W,Meech:2017}.
-Although it exhibited a measurable non-gravitational acceleration likely caused by comet-like outgassing \citep{Micheli:2018}, no gas species were detected spectroscopically, leaving its composition largely unconstrained \citep{Ye:2017,Fitzsimmons:2018}.
-By contrast, the second ISO, 2I/Borisov, was discovered in 2019 with a well-developed coma that allowed detailed compositional studies \citep{Borisov:2019}.
-It was found to have a very high CO abundance relative to water compared with most solar system comets, placing it among the most CO-rich comets known \citep{Bodewits:2020,Cordiner:2020}.
-Moreover, its high linear polarization resembled that of C/1995 O1 (Hale-Bopp), suggesting a relatively pristine nature \citep{Bagnulo:2021}.
-These properties underscore the physical and chemical distinctiveness of 2I/Borisov and highlight the potential of ISOs to probe the diversity of planetary formation environments.

 The third ISO, 3I/ATLAS (hereafter 3I), was discovered in July 2025 and passed perihelion in late October of the same year \citep{Denneau:2025}.
-Pre-perihelion observations indicated an extremely carbon-chain depleted composition \citep{SalazarManzano:2025,2026ApJ...998L..30L}, but with an unusually high CO$_2$ abundance relative to water \citep{Cordiner:2025,Lisse:2026}.
-Atomic nickel (Ni\,{\sc i}) was first detected at a heliocentric distance of $r_{\rm h}=3.78$\,au, whereas atomic iron (Fe\,{\sc i}) was identified only later at $r_{\rm h}=2.64$\,au, yielding an initially elevated Ni/Fe ratio that later approached typical values observed in solar system comets \citep{2025ApJ...995L..34R, 2025arXiv251011779H, 2025arXiv251209020H, Hutsemekers:2026}.
+During the inbound phase, observations with the James Webb Space Telescope (JWST) revealed a CO$_2$-dominated coma at 3.32\,au, prior to the onset of significant H$_2$O sublimation \citep{Cordiner:2025}.
+Early optical spectroscopic observations indicated a strongly carbon-chain depleted composition based on upper limits on C$_2$ \citep{SalazarManzano:2025,2026ApJ...998L..30L}.
+Subsequent detections of C$_2$ indicated a less extreme depletion, with most reported $\log(Q_{\rm C_2}/Q_{\rm CN})$ values clustering around $-0.4$ \citep{Hutsemekers:2026}.
+Atomic nickel (Ni\,{\sc i}) was first detected at a heliocentric distance of $r_{\rm h}=3.78$\,au, whereas atomic iron (Fe\,{\sc i}) was identified only later at $r_{\rm h}=2.64$\,au, yielding an initially elevated Ni/Fe ratio that later approached the typical values observed in solar system comets \citep{2025ApJ...995L..34R, 2025arXiv251011779H, 2025arXiv251209020H, Hutsemekers:2026}.

-Following perihelion, the water production rate declined more gradually than during the inbound leg, producing pronounced perihelion asymmetry \citep{Tan:2026}.
-At the same time, the C$_2$/CN ratio became less depleted, and metal production rates increased significantly relative to their inbound values \citep{2026arXiv260116983H,Jehin:2025,Jehin:2025b}.
-An enhanced CH$_4$ abundance was also reported, marking the first detection of CH$_4$ in an ISO \citep{Belyakov:2026}.
-However, most previous measurements were obtained at isolated epochs, providing only limited constraints on how the coma composition evolves after perihelion.
+Following perihelion, the carbon-chain depletion diminished further, as indicated by the reported range of $\log(Q_{\rm C_2}/Q_{\rm CN}) = -0.26$--0.05 \citep{Jehin:2025,Jehin:2025b,2026arXiv260116983H,Kawakita:2026}.
+Infrared spectroscopy revealed strong CO emission, suggesting a transition from CO$_2$- to CO-dominated supervolatile outgassing \citep{Roth:2026b,Cordiner:2026}.
+The abundances of several organic molecules, specifically CH$_3$OH and CH$_4$, were also found to be enhanced relative to solar-system comets, possibly reflecting a carbon- and oxygen-rich environment \citep{Roth:2026b,Belyakov:2026,Cordiner:2026}.
+Isotopic studies revealed strongly enriched D/H along with elevated carbon and nitrogen isotopic ratios, indicating formation in a very cold, distant, and relatively metal-poor environment, possibly within an ancient planetary system. \citep{SalazarManzano:2026,Cordiner:2026,Opitom:2026,Roth:2026}.